aronk/flightschedule-business-event/README-SOLUTION.md

 ### Optional
 8. Simple REST API to GET current status of a flight.
-- See the 'Test running application' part of the [README file](README.md)
+- See the item 12. above and also the 'Test running application' section of the [README file](README.md) for how to test

-## Future considerations
+## Possible future considerations
-- security
+- separate CQRS concerns and modularise
+- tests for controller, model, service, Kafka listener and sender, Mongo repository
+- add integration tests for producer, listener and repository type classes
+- other types of tests: functional/system, contract based, property based, performance, load, penetration/vulnerability
+- security, encryption (at rest and in transit), credentials, authentication and authorisation
 - tracing, auditing
 - timezone translation
 - data in mongo db is not persisted as there is no volume definition in the compose file related to the mongo service
 - domain modelling
-- tests for controller, model, service, Kafka listener and sender, Mongo repository
 - further requirements on other business events and a suitable pattern for executing the rules and notifications
 - partitioning of topics
 - concurrency of producers and consumers